Skip to content

 # Get primary key fields for source and target vertices

-source_vertex_obj = vertex_config._vertices_map[source_table]
+source_vertex_obj = vertex_config[source_table]

-target_vertex_obj = vertex_config._vertices_map[target_table]
+target_vertex_obj = vertex_config[target_table]

 # Get the primary key field(s) from the first index (primary key)